Home Page

 shake the flow of the gentle breeze.

-There is no view of the sail, and he does not have a vane on
+There is no view of the sail, and he did not have a vane on

-the forestay, so if the speed drops there is a delay looking
+the forestay that day, so if the speed drops there is a delay looking

 up to the flag, and jolting about, to find the reason.